stefanwalther/sense-range-slider/README.md

 Then the variables can be used in the Range Slider.

-## Version
+## Latest Version
-Version 0.0.1 based on Qlik Sense 0.96
+Version 0.1.0 based on Qlik Sense 1.0

 ## Known Issues
 * This a very, very basic prototype, a lot of features are missing
 	* Validation
 	* Manipulating not only a range of values but also a single value
 	* Showing the scale and current value

-## Roadmap
-* At GA time later this autumn I'll publish a more advanced version of this Range-Slider covering the missing features described above.

 ## Author
 Stefan Walther, 2014